hushidong/Bloques/README.md

 updated 2021-12-28 by hu zhenzhen (hzzmail@163.com)

-    * add new some commands for feed forward drawing
+    * add more commands for feed and branch drawing
 	* add more config api for linestyle,arrow style, xdis,ydis
     * add more instructions of cmds in the doc